0x62797465/ctf-writeups/b5494f834f00b4356350114ae1a3fffa23c603542938a79114038119ad48a645/README.md

 # Background
-Jersey CTF challenge.
+San Diego CTF 2024 CTF challenge.
 Not really rev, more similar to misc.
 # Initial analysis
 Godot binary, encrypted with some key.
 # Finding the key